Testing and Prevention

 We encourage you to visit and require that all visitors abide by the following:

-- Visitors must wear a mask or facial covering at all times while in the building, wash/sanitize their hands and keep at least 6 feet distance from others.
+Visitors must wear a mask or facial covering at all times while in the common areas of the building, wash/sanitize their hands and keep at least 6 feet distance from others.

 Testing and Prevention

-We continue regular testing of staff in all care centers in order to identify any asymptomatic carriers.
-Testing is also conducted in our care settings whenever there are new exposures to or symptoms of the coronavirus and broad testing is conducted whenever there is a confirmed COVID-19 infection.
+Resident testing is also conducted in our care settings whenever there are new exposures to or symptoms of the coronavirus and testing is conducted whenever there is a confirmed COVID-19 infection.

 Help at Home Services